d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/distributions.md

 \eta^{\top} \cdot T\mathbf(x) \big{)} dx.$$

-As we may allude in :numref:`sec_softmax_regression`, a widely used technique to approximate the final output $\mathbf{y}$ is by assuming it follows an exponential family distribution.
-Hence, exponential family is powerful and prevalent in deep learning optimization
+As we may allude in :numref:`subsec_softmax_and_derivatives`, a widely used technique to approximate the final output $\mathbf{y}$ is by assuming it follows an exponential family distribution.
+Hence, exponential family is powerful and prevalent in deep learning optimization.

 ## Summary
 * Bernoulli random variables can be used to model events with a yes/no outcome.